Sonali-Sharma-tech/colorful-carbon-extension/docs/development/THEME_PROPERTY_ANALYSIS.md

 ## Critical Question
 **Default theme (115 properties) works fine for users.
 Do we need to add 66 properties to it?**

 **Answer: NO!
-We should REMOVE ~50 bloat properties from dark-night instead.**
+We should REMOVE ~50 bloat properties from dark-knight instead.**

 ---

-## The 66 Extra Properties in Dark Night
+## The 66 Extra Properties in Dark Knight

 ### Category 1: Claude Code Integration (6 properties)
 ```